ConsensusResearch/articles-papers/articles/article2.md

 A Chance to Be Richer
 ----------------------

-The goal of forging algo is to choose accounts(the only one in best case) having right to generate a block.
+The goal of the forging algorithm is to choose the accounts which have the right to generate a block (only one account in the best case).

-Obviously, an algo should be:
+Obviously, an algorithm should be:

 * verifiable
-* deterministic (or it will be not verifiable in cryptocurrency environment)
+* deterministic (or it will be not verifiable in a cryptocurrency environment)

 Target and Hit